 Vogl, AF 2012, 'Seeking Asylum: Human Smuggling and Bureaucracy at the Border (review)', Canadian Journal of Law and Society, vol. 27, no. 1, pp. 159-159.

-Vogl, AF 2017, 'Sovereign Relations: Australia's 'Off-shoring' of Asylum Seekers on Nauru in Historical Perspective' in Epstein, C (ed), Against International Relations Norms: Postcolonial Perspectives, Routledge, UK, pp. 158-174.View/Download from: UTS OPUS or Publisher's site
+Vogl, AF 2017, 'Sovereign Relations: Australia's 'Off-shoring' of Asylum Seekers on Nauru in Historical Perspective' in Epstein, C (ed), Against International Relations Norms: Postcolonial Perspectives, Routledge, UK, pp. 158-174.View/Download from: Publisher's site